HIV & Sexually Transmitted Infection Testing

 UHS HIV Testing Clinics

-University Health Services offers confidential HIV/AIDS counseling and testing on Mondays and Thursdays.
+University Health Services offers confidential HIV/AIDS counseling and testing daily.